pic-protocol/pic-spec/draft/0.1/pic-spec.md

 - Gallo, N. (2025). *Authority Propagation Models: PoP vs PoC and the Confused Deputy Problem*.
 Zenodo.
 - Gallo, N. (2025). *PIC Model — Provenance Identity Continuity for Distributed Execution Systems*.
 Zenodo.

-This specification consolidates, formalizes, and extends that work under the stewardship of the **PIC Protocol Contributors**, without altering authorship of the underlying model.
+This specification consolidates, formalizes, and extends that work under the stewardship of the **PIC Spec Contributors**, without altering authorship of the underlying model.

 ---